 The maintenance schedule applies to normal operating conditions.
-If you operate your mower under unusual conditions, consult an authorized Honda servicing dealer for recommendations applicable to your individual needs and use.
+If you operate your mower under severe conditions, such as sustained high-load or high-temperature operation, or use in unusually wet or dusty conditions, consult your servicing dealer for recommendations applicable to your individual needs and use.